Understanding Variants

 Variant Item

-is the most granular component of the variant system.
+A Variant Item is the most granular component of the variant system.
 It defines a single choice that a customer can make.
-Each Variant Item
+Each Variant Item has:

 - Name: The display name of the variant (e.g., "Pepperoni", "Small", "Decaf").